kbg2201/CS479/week3/week3.md

 ### 1. Executive Summary:

+This malware was found to be a keylogger that messes with input an output of the system.

 ### 2. Indicators of Compromise:
+The indicator of compromise for this malware was that when I ran it the window appeared and disappeared right away.
+Additionally the operations

 ### 3. Mitigations:

 ### 4. Evidence:
 To first analyze this malware I ran it through virus total and it was caught by 61 detectors.
 It also showed that it was packed using c++.
 It also showed a keylogger name.
 Next strings found nothing helpful and just bunch of random characters that were screaming at me.
-Whne using dependency walker all that came up was the function kernel32.dll which showed as using different functions such as deviceIOcontrol, createthread, createpipe, create directory etc. Next I ran the malware along the process monitor and it showed operation which create files and is querying for system information and mapping files.
+When using dependency walker all that came up was the function kernel32.dll which showed as using different functions such as deviceIOcontrol, createthread, createpipe, create directory etc. Next I ran the malware along the process monitor and it showed operation which create files and is querying for system information and mapping files.
 When I ran wireshark nothing suspicious came up. when comparing the before and after with regshot there were 10 changes. one change being cryptography seed.